ClementNerma/Rave/docs/master.md

 ### Setting up environment

-_This part will be achieved when the toolchain will be made available._
+_real part will be achieved when the toolchain will be made available._

 ### Terminology